barebox/barebox/Documentation/user/remote-control.rst

   barebox@Phytec phyFLEX-i.MX6 Quad Carrier-Board:/ ls
   .      ..     dev    env    mnt

-**NOTE** To terminate resulting Barebox console session press 'Ctrl-T'
+**NOTE** To terminate the resulting barebox console session press 'Ctrl-T'

-**NOTE** You can also send 'ping' request to the target without closing console session by pressint 'Ctrl-P'
+**NOTE** You can also send a 'ping' request to the target without closing the console session by pressing 'Ctrl-P'

 transferring files
 ------------------